ihmeuw/vivarium_research/docs/source/gbd2017_models/risks/low_birthweight_short_gestation/index.rst

   salmon causes:

   .. math::
+    :label: solve_for_pink

     \sum_{\text{pink}}\text{CSMR} = \text{ACMR}
     - \sum_{\text{salmon}}\text{CSMR}
     - \sum_{\text{green}}\text{CSMR}
     - \sum\limits_{\text{blue}}\text{CSMR}

-  This equation can be substituted into :eq:`mortality_hazard` below to eliminate the pink causes from the computation of the mortality hazard for an individual simulant.
+  This equation can be substituted into :eq:`mortality_hazard` and :eq:`bgmr_definition` below to eliminate the pink causes from the computation of the mortality hazard and background mortality rate for an individual simulant.

 .. note::

-  Throughout this section, we will use the following notational convention for quantities related to a simulant i:
+  Throughout this section, we will use the following notational convention for quantities related to an individual simulant :math:`i`:

   - Abbreviations in all-capital letters, such as ACMR or CSMR above, and EMR and BGMR below, denote quantities that depend only on an individual's